vatesfr/xen-orchestra/docs/troubleshooting.md

 ### Network issues

-You can see your current network configuration with a `ifconfig eth0`.
+You can see your current network configuration by running `ifconfig eth0`.
 If you have an external firewall, please check that you allow the XOA's IP.

-You can modify the IP configuration with `xoa network static` (for a static IP address) or ` xoa network dhcp` to be in DHCP.
+You can modify the IP configuration with `xoa network static` (for a static IP address) or ` xoa network dhcp` to use DHCP.

 ### Memory